eweast/BencodePy/README.md

 ##TODO
-1. Decode is currently limited to Bencoded data that start with a root dictionary (`b'd...'`).
-2. Unit tests for decoder.
-3. Benchmarks for encoding.
+1. Benchmarks for encoding.
+2. Determine method of distributing the optimized (cythonized) version of bencodepy.

 ##License
 Copyright © 2014 by Eric Weast